numcys/Introduction-webpage/README.md

   </div>
 Follow the README below to get started!
 # Introduction-webpage
 This is a introduction Webpage where i have written down about me.
-You can edit the code and add your name in "The people Who contributed" section in the last of the code.
+* Note : Create issue first or Work on created issue You can edit the code and Send me the PR with adding your name in "The people Who contributed" section in the last of the code too along with your changes.

 ## Getting Started